Hakeem Noor-ud-Din: Mecca and Medina

 In 1865, at the age of thirty-one, he traveled to the cities of Mecca and Medina.
 He stayed there for many years to acquire religious knowledge.
 He learnt Hadith from famous Sheikh Hasan Khizraji and Maulvi Rahmatullah Kiraynalwi.
 He gave 'bay'ah' (pledge of allegiance) to Shah Abdul Ghani, the Grandson of Shah Waliullah Muhaddith Dehlawi.

 Return to Bhera

 On his way back to his hometown, Noor-ud-Din stayed in Delhi for a few days.
 Here, he had the opportunity to attend a session of lessons by the leader and founder of the Deoband Seminary, Qasim Nanotawi and had a very good impression of him.

 In 1871 he returned to Bhera, his home town, and started a religious school where he taught the Quran and the Hadith.
 He also started practice in the Eastern medicine.
-In a short time he became well known for his healing skills and his fame came to the notice of the Maharaja of Kashmir, who appointed him his court physician in 1876.
+In a short time he became well known for his healing skills and his fame came to the notice of the Maharaja of Kashmir, who appointed him in his court physician in 1876.